johncmerfeld/comp20-jmerfeld/notuber/README.md

 Assignment 2.

-Not done at all!
+REMAINING TO DO:
+	- Add support for finding passengers

 3/3 14:15 – Downloaded Ming's example code for the Google Maps API HTML and CSS to get the feel for it